Congratulations! You’re succeeding, and need to hire help! Wait…what?

 - Time to Productivity: You also have to remember that during the first month your new employee works, they will only function at around 25% productivity while they are still learning how to do the job.
 It can take up to around five months before a new hire reaches full productivity.

-- Insurance: There are two types of insurances that you need to take into account when hiring staff for business.
+- Insurance: There are two types of insurances that you need to take into account when hiring staff for small business.
 The first is the benefits that you will need to pay and these include healthcare.
 It’s also important to remember that you may need to add insurance policies to what you already have.
 This is particularly true when hiring your first employee.
 Check out tailored business insurance policies to see what will be the most suitable for your business.
 Here are some types insurances you may need to consider or adjust when you hire new staff:

 General liability insurance – This protects your business if you or your employees cause damage to someone else or their property.